 Critical Needs Assistance (CNA).
 Upon request from a state, tribal, or territorial government, FEMA may provide financial assistance under the ONA to applicants who have immediate or critical needs because they are displaced from their primary residence, or to applicants who need assistance to leave their pre-disaster primary residence to temporarily shelter elsewhere.
 Immediate or critical needs are lifesaving and life-sustaining items including, but not limited to: water, food, first aid, prescriptions, infant formula, diapers, CMS, DME, personal hygiene items, and fuel for transportation.
 Eligible individuals are those that register within the CNA eligibility period, can verify their occupancy within the approved area, can show that they have been displaced due to the disaster or are requesting alternative shelter, report damage to their home, and assert that they have critical needs and request financial assistance.
-In 2022, the CNA assistance cap was raised to \$700.
+In 2022, the CNA assistance cap was raised to \$750.
 This assistance is provided as a one-time award.
+Unlike other IA programs, funds made available under this program are distributed in a first-come first-served fashion and are available until funds are expended - typically prior to the end of the Individual Assistance application period.
+While this creates an incentive for disaster survivors to quickly submit applications for assistance advocates should be aware that there is no formal process to amend FEMA applications once submitted, so care should be taken to ensure that applications are fully covering all damages and expenses borne by a disaster-impacted household before submission.

 Public Assistance (PA): FEMA provides disaster assistance to state, territorial, tribal, and local governments as well as certain private nonprofits through the PA program.
-Under the Permanent Work component of Public Assistance, FEMA provides grants to state and local governments to repair roads, bridges, water control facilities. public utilities, public buildings, and parks and recreational facilities (Categories C through G).
+Under the Permanent Work component of Public Assistance, FEMA provides grants to state and local governments to repair roads, bridges, water control facilities, public utilities, public buildings, and parks and recreational facilities (Categories C through G).
 In addition, PA can be provided to nonprofits to restore damaged facilities, which could include repair funds for public housing agencies.
 The Emergency Work component of PA aids in the removal of debris and carries out emergency protective measures - which can include emergency mass sheltering (Categories A and B).
-FEMA generally provides 75% of the cost of PA. requiring the state and subgrantees (for example, counties) to provide the remaining 25%.
+FEMA generally provides 75% of the cost of PA, requiring the state and subgrantees (for example, counties) to provide the remaining 25%.
 FEMA has the authority to temporarily modify this cost share ratio under certain circumstances.